USDA to Approve Drought-Causing GMO Eucalyptus Trees

-ArborGen is being allowed to release the GE eucalyptus trees in gigantic swaths of land within Florida, Georgia, Alabama, Louisiana, South Carolina and Texas.
+ArborGen has already been allowed to release the GE eucalyptus trees in gigantic swaths of land within Florida, Georgia, Alabama, Louisiana, South Carolina and Texas.
 Unbelievably, these are the states that have also been hit hard by droughts and raging wildfires.

 They also produce drought conditions because their roots dive incredibly deep and drink water from underground drinking water aquifers.
 This fact has been proven by plantations in the Lumaco District of Chile.
 Here indigenous Mapuche communities have run out of water after eucalyptus plantations spring up around their settlements.

-The species also hosts the fungus, Cryptococcus gattii, which has poisoned forests in the Pacific Northwest, and also infected people.
+The tree species also commonly hosts a fungus, Cryptococcus gattii, which has poisoned forests in the Pacific Northwest, and also infected people.

 The genetically modified version that ArborGen is planting is called “cold-tolerant.”
 This of course produces a more aggressive and more resilient version of the already-invasive tree species.

 It is quite unbelievable that the USDA would succumb to such an approval.
-Concerned citizens are advised to get involved:
+Concerned citizens are advised to get involved at the Action Network.